mateothegreat/terraform-kubernetes-ghost/README.md

 * Service
 * Ingress

-> See the accompanying blog post at https://matthewdavis.io/highly-available-ghost-blog-on-kubernetes!
+> See the accompanying blog post at https://matthewdavis.io/highly-available-ghost-blog-on-kubernetes
+> and the Terraform module at https://registry.terraform.io/modules/mateothegreat/ghost/kubernetes/latest!

 # Example